You know what’s hard? Living in a house with non-ops who have no qualms about eating stuff that would kill me.

 Instead, I whipped out my copy of “The Bariatric Foodie Breakfast Book” and made these instead.
 Now this is a slight departure from the recipe in the book (I played with my food!), but the book has a bunch of protein muffin recipes.
 Way better choices than the sugar-topped muffins (or at least I’ll keep telling myself that…).

-- 1/2 c. vanilla protein powder of your choosing (I used this)
+- 1/2 c. vanilla protein powder any kind you like

 - 1 tsp. baking powder